-- There will be anywhere between six and nine homework sets.
-These may consist of any combination of theory, calculation, or empirical exercises.
-Details will be given in class. - You are strongly encouraged to work in groups in the homework.
+- There will be about nine homework sets.
+These will consist of a combination of Problem Sets and Empirical Exercises.
+Details will be given in class. - You are strongly encouraged to work in groups in the homework sets.
 I will explain the advantages of doing so in class. - The tests and final exam will test your comprehensive understanding of all aspects of econometrics: theory, application, and interpretation.
 A sample test will be made available.